In Defense Of Daniel

 The priests brought out the scroll of Daniel and showed Alexander where the prophet had stated that the king of Greece would overcome the Mede-Persian king.
 (Daniel 8:20-21) Alexander thought that he was that Greek king.
 He was so delighted that he granted whatever the Jewish priests asked, and unlike the other cities that he approached with his army, Alexander left Jerusalem unmolested.

 In addition, we know that the Book of Daniel was translated from Hebrew to Greek about 250 B.C.
 This is what is known as the Septuagint version.
-Much of the very specific prophecy of Daniel chapter eleven occurs after 250 B.C.
+Much of the very specific prophecy of Daniel chapter eleven occurs after 250 B.C. and is therefore prophetic.

 Josephus is an accepted and reliable source.
-The statements of Jesus are the penultimate opinion.
+The statements of Jesus are the ultimate opinion.
 I simply do not understand how men who are trained to know the Word, and are ordained to proclaim it, can come up with statements which are at such variance with the Bible.
 I do not understand why they teach and preach if they do not believe the Word of God.

 The Word of God is its own best defense.
 Jesus proclaimed Daniel a prophet in Matthew 24.
 The Bible is a contiguous unit.
 What is opened in Genesis is closed in the Revelation.
 How amazed I am at His Word.
 How thankful I am for it.
 Praise His Name!